Tanzu-Solutions-Engineering/tkg-lab/docs/shared-services-cluster/09_velero_ssc.md

 Even though Tanzu Mission Control will manage your data protection amd lifecycle velero on the cluster, at times it may be useful to have the velero cli.

-Download and install the Velero cli from TKG 1.5.0 at https://www.vmware.com/go/get-tkg.
+Download and install the Velero cli from the TKG 2.1.0 page at https://www.vmware.com/go/get-tkg.

 ## Set configuration parameters